Prince Rupert's drop: History

 A scholarly account of the early history of Prince Rupert's drops is given in the Notes and Records of the Royal Society of London, where much of the early scientific study of the drops was performed.

 Scientific uses

-The process for the production of toughened glass by quenching was probably inspired by the study of the drops, as it was patented in England by Parisian Francois Barthelemy Alfred Royer de la Bastie, in 1874, just one year after V. De Luynes had published accounts of his experiments with them.
+The study of drops probably inspired the process of producing toughened glass by quenching.
+The process was patented in England by Parisian Francois Barthelemy Alfred Royer de la Bastie in 1874, just one year after V. De Luynes had published accounts of his experiments with the drops.

-It has been known since at least the 19th century that formations similar to Prince Rupert's drops are produced under certain conditions in volcanic lava.
-More recently researchers at the University of Bristol and the University of Iceland have studied the glass particles produced by explosive fragmentation of Prince Rupert's drops in the laboratory to better understand magma fragmentation and ash formation driven by stored thermal stresses in active volcanoes.
+Since at least the 19th century, it has been known that formations similar to Prince Rupert's drops are produced under certain conditions in volcanic lava.
+More recently, researchers at the University of Bristol and the University of Iceland have studied the glass particles produced by explosive fragmentation of Prince Rupert's drops in the laboratory to better understand magma fragmentation and ash formation driven by stored thermal stresses in active volcanoes.